pk910/PoWFaucet/README.md

 Modularized faucet for EVM chains with different protection methods (Captcha, Mining, IP, Mainnet Balance, Gitcoin Passport and more)

-<b>Warning: The master branch of this repository is now pointing to the new modularized v2 version of the faucet.</b>

-The v2 version is not compatible with the pow-only v1 configuration or database schema!
-When upgrading a v1 instance, you need to delete the old database file and recreate the configuration.
-Read through the [Faucet Operator Wiki](https://github.com/pk910/PoWFaucet/wiki/Operator-Wiki) to see the installation and configuration instructions.

-The latest version of the v1 faucet can be fetched via the v1 branch.
-I'll keep it updated in case any issues come up on v1, but don't expect any new features :)

 # Why

 Faucets for ETH Testnets are spammed by bots.
 This faucet tries to reduce the efficiency of these automated requests by various protection methods.